EmeryCSI/CSI248F23_IndependentActivity1/README.md

 9. Select JavaScript as the variant

 10. Create a resume using React components.
-11. Each section of the resume should be a component with the data passed to it from App.Jsx
+11. Each section of the resume should be a component with the data passed to it from App.Jsx via props
 12. The resume will have the following sections:
 13. Heading with Name and Title
 14. Contact Information